 - 1 tsp of smoked paprika – optional to season the flour

 In a large pot saute the onions, garlic, celery and carrots in olive oil until they start getting colour on them (about 5 minutes).
 Add the bacon and cook for a further minute or so.
 Add the red wine and deglaze the pan allowing about half the liquid to evapourate.
 Add the canned tomatoes.

-Joint the rabbit into 7 pieces (4 legs and body divided into 3 parts), pat the meat dry with paper towel, and coat in the flour to which you have added salt, pepper and smoked paprika.
-Heat a glug of olive oil in a non stick pan and fry the rabbit pieces in 2 batches until light golden brown and set aside.
+Joint the rabbit into 7 pieces (4 legs and body divided into 3 parts), pat the meat dry with a paper towel, and coat in the flour to which you have added salt, pepper, and smoked paprika.
+Heat a glug of olive oil in a nonstick pan and fry the rabbit pieces in 2 batches until light golden brown and set aside.

 Add the rabbit pieces back into the pot with the base sauce and the herbs (parsley, thyme and bay) and cover with the 500ml of chicken stock.
 Allow this to simmer over a gentle heat for 2 hours.
 Some things are just meant to cook slowly.
 Remove the rabbit pieces and pull the meat off the bones (there are a lot of small bones).
 Lightly mash the sauce with a potato masher to thicken the sauce slightly but you still want it to be a bit chunky and rustic.
 Add the shredded meat back to the sauce and reheat.